yeekangc/cloud-pak-for-applications/README.md

 7 .
 Now check if tekton and github are successfully connected.

-**IMPORTANT** Don't worry if you are getting red sign, it will turn green once the repo code is updated)
+**IMPORTANT NOTE** Don't worry if you are getting red sign, it will turn green once the repo code is updated)

 ![GitHub Logo](images/s8.png)

 8. Do some changes to github repositry and you will see it is successfully deployed.

 **IMPORTANT NOTE** : First do the changes in admin repo and once it is successfully deployed then update the user repo.

 ![GitHub Logo](images/s9.png)